leepowelldev/mongoose-validator/README.md

 Some of the validator.js validators require a value to check against (isEmail, isUrl etc).
 There may be instances where you don't have a value to check i.e. a path that is not required and as such these few validators return an false value causing validation to fail.
 This can now be bypassed by setting the `passIfEmpty` option.

 ### option.message - optional
 Set the error message to be used should the validator fail.
 If no error message is set then mongoose-validator will attempt to use one of the built-in default messages, if it can't then a simple message of 'Error' will be returned.
+You can pass `{args.indexPosition}` for replacing chunks of message by argument's value.
+Use `{args.0}` if your arguments isn't an array.

 ## Regular Expressions